National Conservatives Are Feeling Optimistic

 Rounding out the opening plenary, Kevin Roberts, the president of the Heritage Foundation, pronounced, “This is the future of the conservative movement and the next era.”
 Calling it “the second American Revolution,” Roberts predicted “a political, cultural, and social wresting from the Left all those institutions and centers of power they have steadily co-opted over several decades.”

-For the past five years, the National Conservative Conference, or NatCon, has brought together a veritable who’s who of New Right politicians, intellectuals, and movement builders from the United States and Europe.
+For the past five years, the National Conservatism Conference, or NatCon, has brought together a veritable who’s who of New Right politicians, intellectuals, and movement builders from the United States and Europe.
 Since 2019, this group of conservative elites has been on a mission to remake the intellectual foundations of right-wing politics in the aftermath of Donald Trump’s rise.

 Previous NatCon events in DC, Miami, London, and Brussels were billed as laboratories of ideas for a self-consciously “post-liberal” right that rejects liberal individualism and libertarian economics and promises to restore the centrality of religion, family, and nation to the conservative movement.
 Over the years, countless sessions have been devoted to the “New Nationalism,” the “New Jewish-Christian Alliance,” the “New Conservative Populism,” and the “New Natalism.”

 But even as these ideas ascended on the political scene, the official mood of National Conservatism was dark and pessimistic.
 Speaking from their podiums, the right-wing elites who presided over these sessions routinely railed against the rise of “liberal totalitarianism” and complained that American institutions had been taken over by “woke Neo-Marxists” who were silencing conservative voices and destroying the nation.
 In the past, conference speakers routinely called for conservatives to fight back and win the existential battle against the “woke elites.”
-Indeed, they insisted, the very survival of western civilization depended on it.
+Indeed, they insisted, the very survival of Western civilization depended on it.

 Yet, as Helen Lewis observed in the Atlantic last year, the Right’s dark worldview also demanded a sense of always being on the losing side of the war.
 Preoccupied with the Left’s power, NatCon events often felt more like highly elevated bitching sessions — with plenty of talk about the rise of the “Gramscian” left, the domination of “secular religion,” and the crisis of the “birth dearth” — and less like a plan for actually restoring civilization whose proponents thought they stood a chance of winning.